basblsolver/BASBLib/README.md

 ### Important Notice

-Kindly note, that this is a growing collection of nonconvex bilevel problems meant as a resource for researchers in the field, including problem statement, analysis, solution(s) and input file(s).
+Kindly note, that this is a growing collection of bilevel problems meant as a resource for researchers in the field, including problem statement, analysis, solution(s) and input file(s).
 __We welcome contributions and corrections to this resource!__